30 Oct 2018 Sustainable Sweater Guide

 The I Love Mr Mittens philosophy is “Heartworking.”
 Produced sustainably with wool in Antwerp, Beligum.
 I Love Mr Mittens employs groups of independent handknitters.

 M.PATMOS combines the traditional and technical.
-The brand produces in Nepal and Bolivia, employing artisans and sourcing local materials.
+For example, the brand produces in Nepal and Bolivia, employing artisans and sourcing local materials.
 While some of the focus is artisanal, some of it is technical like their partnership with a zero-waste factory in New Jersey.

 It’s always nice when something cool and creative comes out of a tragedy.
-Oneoneone came out of the Greek economic crisis in 2012.
+For example, Oneoneone came out of the Greek economic crisis in 2012.
 Today these sweaters are handknit by the knitters, and weavers using traditional techniques.
-They also run a knitting school for people to learn.
+Plus, Oneonone also run a knitting school for people to learn.